florimondmanca/bocadillo-ws-test/README.md

   - Messages are read _asynchronously_ from the file, so the WebSocket client can send and receive pings and pongs as designed, and the connection stays open.

 - A browser-based JavaScript client: open your browser at http://localhost:8000.

+## Rationale

+The client code in the `asyncio` + `websockets` client is using `input()` to get user input.
+This is a **blocking** call, which results in other tasks running on the event loop from running.
+In particular, this prevents the client from exchanging `ping` and `pong` messages with the server.
+After a while, either the server or the client time out waiting for a `pong`, and the connection is shut down.

+Key learning point here: **don't block the event loop**.
+Make sure all I/O is asynchronous.
+This isn't always easy, especially when reading from files or stdin.
+Alternatives to `asyncio` such as `trio` have more tools built-in to help you achieve full-async I/O handling.